titpetric/microservice/articles/2019-12-06-embedding-files-into-go.md

 We still might not want the complexity of a Go application to embed these files, so let's resort to using bash to generate the files.
-The requirements are simple - for each migration for a schema generate a filesystem, and generate an index of `map[string]FS` for each service.
+The requirements are simple - for each migration for a schema generate a filesystem, and generate an index of `map[string]FS`, with a key/value for each service.

 Since the files contain special characters like newslines and back-ticks and aren't nicely embeddable in Go as is, we will resort to base64 encoding for the file contents.
+For that we can use the shell `base64` command, which supports encoding and decoding.

 ~~~bash
 #!/bin/bash